kushalpatil07/TodoList/README.md

 ### 🏷️ Labelling Tasks
 - You can create custom **labels** to organize tasks (optional).
-- After a few examples, the app will **auto-label** incoming tasks.
+- Once a label is create, the app will **auto-label** incoming tasks.
 - If the LLM mislabels, add some **User Context** in **Settings** to improve accuracy.

 ### 🗓️ Planning Your Day (for 15+ tasks)
 1. Set a **date** for each task—Today, Tomorrow, or later.
+This is the day you want to start working.
+Not the due date
 2. Go to the **Current Tasks** page and work only from there.
 3. Reschedule tasks easily if something urgent comes up.

-> 📌 No need to assign priorities like P1/P2—just assign a day you want to get it done.
+> 📌 No need to assign priorities like P1/P2—just assign a day you want to start working.

 > 💡 Planning suggestions are coming soon to make this even easier!